-Question Yes No 73 Does the tax authority in your country publish guidance (e.g. revenue manuals, circulars, etc.) as to how it applies your tax law? • 0 74 If yes, can taxpayers acting in good faith rely on that published guidance (i.e. protectoin of legitimate expectations)? • 0 75 Does your country have a generalised system of advanced rulings available to taxpayers? • 0 76 If yes, is it legally binding? • 0 77 If a binding rule is refused, does the taxpayer have a right to appeal? • 0
+11. Revenue practice and guidance Question Yes No 73 Does the tax authority in your country publish guidance (e.g. revenue manuals, circulars, etc.) as to how it applies your tax law? • 0 74 If yes, can taxpayers acting in good faith rely on that published guidance (i.e. protectoin of legitimate expectations)? • 0 75 Does your country have a generalised system of advanced rulings available to taxpayers? [not in indirect taxes] • 0 76 If yes, is it legally binding? [under conditions] • 0 77 If a binding rule is refused, does the taxpayer have a right to appeal?
+0 •

-12. Institutional framework for protecting taxpayers'rights Question Yes No 78 Is there a taxpayers' charter or taxpayers' bill of rights in your country? • 0 79 If yes, are its provisions legally effective?
+12. Institutional framework for protecting taxpayers'rights Question Yes No 78 Is there a taxpayers' charter or taxpayers' bill of rights in your country?
+0 • 79 If yes, are its provisions legally effective?
 0 • 80 Is there a (tax) ombudsman / taxpayers' advocate / equivalent position in your country?
-0 • 81 If yes, can the ombudsman intervene in an on-going dispute between the taxpayer and the tax authority (before it goes to court)?
-0 0 82 If yes to a (tax) ombudsman, is he/she independent from the tax authority?
-0 0
+There is an ombudsman that deals with multiple disputes with the government, also tax disputes.
+But he is not specialized in tax law in the sense of a taxpayer's advocate • 0 81 If yes, can the ombudsman intervene in an on-going dispute between the taxpayer and the tax authority (before it goes to court)? • 0 82 If yes to a (tax) ombudsman, is he/she independent from the tax authority? • 0